Pingualuit Crater Lake Facts

 Pingualuit Crater Lake can be found on the Ungava Peninsula, in Canada.

 The impact that created it occurred 1.4 million years ago.
 The impact itself also seems to have been unique.
-Rather than striking at an angle, the object struck the earth almost perfectly horizontally.
+Rather than striking at an angle, the object struck the earth almost perfectly vertically.
 A nearly circular crater formed as a result of the impact.
 Analysis of the rocks indicates the meteorite was of the chondrite type.

 As a result of glacial activity during the last ice age, the crater filled with ice.
 Consequently, the withdrawal of the ice left the crater filled with ice.
 The lake formed from the melting ice, and now comprises an entirely closed system.